‘Kill Every Buffalo You Can! Every Buffalo Dead Is an Indian Gone’

 Buffalo were slow-grazing, four-legged bank rolls.
 And for a while, there were plenty.
 Then in 1873 an economic depression hit the country, and what easier way was there to make money than to chase down these ungainly beasts?
 Thousands of buffalo runners came, sometimes averaging 50 kills a day.
 They sliced their humps, skinned off the hides, tore out their tongues, and left the rest on the prairies to rot.
 They slaughtered so many buffalo that it flooded the market and the price dropped, which meant they had to kill more.
 In towns, hides rose in stacks as tall as houses.
 This was not the work of the Army.
 It was private industry.
 But that doesn’t mean Army officers and generals couldn’t lean back and look at it with satisfaction.

-“I read that army commanders were even providing bullets to these hunters,” said Andrew C. Isenberg, author of The Destruction of the Bison, and a professor of history at Temple University.
+“I read that army commanders were even providing bullets to these hunters,” says Andrew C. Isenberg, the author of The Destruction of the Bison, and a professor of history at Temple University.
 “The military looked at what the private sector was doing and they didn’t need to do anything more than stand back and watch it happen.”

 Herds became harder to find.
 In some prairies, they’d completely vanished.
 The buffalo runners sent two men to Fort Dodge, Kansas, to ask the colonel there what the penalty was if the skinners crossed into the Texas Panhandle and onto reservation land.
 The Medicine Lodge Treaty said no white settlers could hunt there, but that’s where the remaining buffalo had gathered.
-Lieutenant Colonel Richard Dodge met with the two men, and one remembered the colonel say, “Boys, if I were a buffalo hunter I would hunt buffalo where buffalo are.”
+Lieutenant Colonel Richard Dodge met with the two men, and one remembered the colonel saying, “Boys, if I were a buffalo hunter I would hunt buffalo where buffalo are.”
 Then the colonel wished them good luck.

 In the next decade, the hide hunters exterminated nearly every buffalo.
 Colonel Dodge would later write that “where there were myriads of buffalo the year before, there were now myriads of carcasses.
 The air was foul with a sickening stench, and the vast plain which only a short twelve months before teemed with animal life, was a dead, solitary desert.”